WPBeginner

 Your FTP client will now transfer your site-specific plugin folder to your WordPress website.
 This will install the plugin on your website.

-However, you’ll still need to activate the plugin to start using it.
-You can do this by going to the ‘Plugins’ page inside your WordPress admin area and then click on the ‘Activate’ link below your site-specific plugin.
+However, you will still need to activate the plugin to start using it.
+You can do this by going to the ‘Plugins’ page inside your WordPress admin area and then clicking on the ‘Activate’ link below your site-specific plugin.

 Activate plugin